Black-Wyrm-Lair/Drizzt-Saga/README.md

     <summary>Upcoming release...</summary>

 - Drizzt Saga uploaded to GitHub!
-- Fix joinable NPC spawn issue on EET
+- Fix joinable NPC spawn issue on EET.
+- New Polish translation by Bartek, formatted to EE by Roberciiik.
+- Added missing Lore to identify the Moonsword.
-- Fixed Regis journal entries, should use from setup.tra instead of f_regis.tra
+- Fixed Regis journal entries, should use from setup.tra instead of f_regis.tra.
-- New Polish translation by Bartek, formatted to EE by Roberciiik
 - Moved english soundset to a different directory, so it can be replaced by localized sounds.

 </details>